 But if I had to build leads, I would invest in paid media and SEO.
 If I needed to build my brand and awareness, I would utilize social media and SEO.
 It depends on the strategy.

-The good thing about SEO is that it compliments all marketing efforts and can make them more effective.
+The good thing about SEO is that it compliments all digital marketing efforts and can make them more effective.
 When people want a product or service they go online and search for it.
 It’s just how the buying process works today.

-KS: I think Google has gotten so good at understanding content on a page that keyword stuffing is detrimental and unnecessary for ranking.
+KS: I think Google has gotten so good at understanding valuable content on a page that keyword stuffing is detrimental and unnecessary for ranking.
 Google will look for all of the different words that fit your keyword – it’s called semantic search.

 To go back to the toilet repair plumbing example, in that content I would include that support your keyword but do it naturally without forcing it.